 It was tempting to add too much clutter to the finished cover.
 Some things are necessary — the bar code with the ISBN, the book’s summary and author photo on the back, the publisher on the spine, and the title and author name on the front along with the one-line slogan.
 These are necessary elements.
 For additional features I still wanted some coins, so I settled on two.
 A cardinal gets only a one-line mention in the story, but I added it to the cover for a splash of color.

-The front still had vast vacant black corners.
-I experimented with a title filling the entire space, as on the red mockup.
+The front still had vast, vacant blank upper corners.
+I experimented with a title filling the entire space, as on the red mock-up.
 When I printed a life-size (6″ x 9″) copy of it the title was simply too big.
 Leaning toward lateral symmetry I centered the title in a smaller font, embellished it in a program called ArtText, and added the two tilted documents that you see in the corners, one a poem and the other a song — both found in the story.

 In the book, two main characters exchange letters — love letters of a sort.
 She sends him poems.
 He writes her a song.
 These are the two documents on the cover, tinted, tilted, truncated, incomplete, and underexposed.
 But they are included in their entirety in the book.
 (See Poems in C.M.S. and Always Loving You.)